-▶ Building on the initiatives past and present, implement an Indigenous Truth and Reconciliation process through developing and sustaining Indigenous initiatives in the following key areas: (1) programs and curricula; (2) research and scholarship; (3) Indigenous faculty, staff and students; (4) Indigenizing community spaces; and (5) deepening the understanding and responsibility of our faculty, staff and students.
+Building on initiatives past and present, implement an Indigenous Truth and Reconciliation process by developing and sustaining Indigenous initiatives in the following key areas: (1) programs and curricula; (2) research and scholarship; (3) Indigenizing community spaces; (4) recruiting and supporting Indigenous faculty, staff and students; (5) deepening the understanding of all of our faculty, staff and students; and (6) fostering Institutional and community responsibility.

 - Continue to support and strengthen OISE's Indigenous education activities through establishing an Indigenous Education liaison position to provide administration and coordination support for Indigenous activities including events and programs, student recruitment and support, alumni and advancement. - Review programs with a view to decolonizing curricula, pedagogy and approaches to research, infusing Indigenous worldviews and ways of knowing.
-Introduce an understanding of Indigenous-settler relations in teacher education; develop new collaborative specialization in Indigenous education, and increase access and visibility of Indigenous courses in all programs. - Strengthen the support for OISE's Elders in Residence program to continue to center educational practices in Indigenous knowledges. - Increase administrative and financial support for Indigenous research and scholarship within OISE. - Commit attention and resources to recruitment and retention of Indigenous students, faculty and staff. - Increase academic, administrative, cultural and social supports for Indigenous faculty, staff and students.
+Introduce an understanding of Indigenous -settler relations in teacher education, develop new collaborative specialization in Indigenous education, and increase access and visibility of Indigenous courses in all programs. - Strengthen the support for OISE's Elders in Residence program to continue to centre educational practices in Indigenous knowledges.

-- Provide development and training for all students, faculty, and staff on Indigenous worldviews, culture and research methodologies. - Create dedicated Indigenous spaces that honour and reflect Indigenous identities and cultures, and are inclusive, comfortable and welcoming for Indigenous students, faculty and staff. - Establish Indigenization and Indigenous Education as a major fundraising priority.
+- Increase administrative and financial support for Indigenous research and scholarship within OISE. - Commit attention and resources to recruitment and retention of Indigenous students, faculty and staff. - Increase academic, administrative, cultural and social supports for Indigenous faculty, staff and students. - Provide development and training for all students, faculty, and staff on Indigenous worldviews, culture and research methodologies. - Create dedicated Indigenous spaces that honour and reflect Indigenous identities and cultures, and are inclusive, comfortable and welcoming for Indigenous students, faculty and staff. - Establish Indigenization and Indigenous Education as a major fundraising priority.